You're invited to review and make a submission on the Teralba to Toronto Climate Resilience Plan before 31 July 2025.

-The Teralba to Toronto Climate Resilience Plan is for the suburbs of Teralba, Fassifern, Fennell Bay, Booragul, Woodrising, Marmong Point, Bolton Point, Blackalls Park and Toronto ( the T2T area).
+The Teralba to Toronto Climate Resilience Plan is for the suburbs of Teralba, Fassifern, Fennell Bay, Booragul, Woodrising, Marmong Point, Bolton Point, Blackalls Park and Toronto (the T2T area).

 On the north-western side of Lake Macquarie, the T2T area offers a great lifestyle, where residents can enjoy living close to the lake and bushland.

-This risk is due to the exposure of assets and infrastructure to the impacts of climate hazards, and community vulnerability due to socioeconomic factors which can reduce people’s ability to and respond to climate related events.
+This risk is due to the exposure of assets and infrastructure and community vulnerability due to socioeconomic factors which can reduce people’s ability to respond to, and recover from, climate related events.

 Climate resilience is the capacity to prepare for, respond to, and recover from the impacts of climate hazard events and/or trends to try to minimise negative impacts on societal wellbeing, the economy and the environment.